Wolfrax/wlog/content/articles/Technologies/Rpi rclone.rst

 Note also that I have choosen a "root_folder_id" below, following the instructions `here <https://rclone.org/drive/#root-folder-id>`_.
 Essentially, using the Google Drive web interface, create a new folder (e.g. "rpi_bck"), then move into this folder and copy the last part of the URL.
+The string "[...]", below is inserted in fields where I donät want to expose any information.

 .. code-block:: bash